raoulcollenteur/swiss_groundwater_database/README.md

-# swiss_groundwater_database
+# Swiss Groundwater Database

-Scripts to process data from the Swiss Groundwater Database
+This repository holds the scripts to process the data from the Swiss Groundwater Database (under development).